Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental Trials: Case Study

-The results presented in Table \ref{tab:rdrmse} show that the AMBARTI and AMMI models were superior to BAMMIT in terms of prediction when the data set is separated by year.
-However, when all the years are together, these models performed poorly.
-For the AMBARTI, these results can be explained by the high numbers of genotypes and environments.
-As mentioned above, considering all the 10 years, there are 85 genotypes and 17 environments, and this case the AMBARTI model is not efficient in the generation of the $2^{B_1 - 1} - 1$ and $2^{B_2 - 1} - 1$ 2-partition combinations for genotypes and environments.
+The results presented in Table \ref{tab:rdrmse} show that the BAMMIT model was superior to the other models, in both RMSE and $R^2$.
+Specially, our proposed model outperforms the BFM model, which is the main competitor to BAMMIT, since it directly includes all possible interactions.
+For the AMBARTI and the classical AMMI model, the inferior performance was expected, since the adjusted models do not take into account the effects of the other variables.
+Also, for the AMBARTI, these results can be explained by the high numbers of genotypes and environments.
+As mentioned above, considering all the 10 years, there are 85 genotypes and 17 environments, and in this case the AMBARTI model is not efficient in the generation of the $2^{B_1 - 1} - 1$ and $2^{B_2 - 1} - 1$ two-partition combinations for genotypes and environments.
 Thus, due to the high numbers of possible combinations, the interaction component of the AMBARTI model is not able to estimate the interactions between genotypes and environments efficiently and the model performs poorly.

-Also, the inferior performance of classic AMMI model and AMBARTI was expected, since the adjusted models do not take into account the effects of the other variables.
-It is Interesting to note that, for the BAMMIT model, the best RMSE was obtained by setting $ Q = 1$ in the model fit, since when $Q = 2$ and $ Q = 3$ the RMSE was 0.69 and 0.71 respectively.
+In Figure \ref{p_q}, we present the plot of the probabilities $\hat{p}^{(v)}_q$, where we observe which variables are being included in the model as well as the lower-order interactions.
+As observed, the model's results suggest that the effects of \textit{genotype}, \textit{environment} and \textit{year} are unlikely to be constant on wheat yield prediction.
+This indicates that wheat yield is influenced by the interaction of these variables at different levels, with \textit{environment} and \textit{year} exhibiting the most interactions with the others.